 What is English 105?

-You will focus on writing as a tool for learning and communicating.
-Students will develop critical thinking skills, productive writing habits, and a style appropriate for college-level writing.
-Several short papers and one longer paper are taken through stages of the writing process.
+English 105, the College Writing Seminar, is where students learn to write for their college classes.
+They will focus on writing as a tool for learning and communicating.
+In English 105, students will develop critical thinking skills, build productive writing habits, and establish a style appropriate for college-level writing.
+Students will draft and revise several short papers and one longer paper.
 Instructional formats include class discussion, workshop sessions, and individual conferences.
-A sequence of library assignments introduces students to the use of Beeghly Library and online resources as an integral part of the liberal arts education.
+English 105 instructors will work with university librarians to introduce students to the use of Beeghly Library and online resources as an integral part of the liberal arts education.

-All incoming students take ENG 105 unless they are exempted on the basis of test scores, or in rare instances, at the discretion of the Director of Freshman Writing.
+All incoming students must take ENG 105 unless they are exempted on the basis of test scores, or in rare instances, at the discretion of the Director of First-Year Writing.

-The following scores exempt you from ENG 105:
+Students with any of the following scores are exempt from ENG 105:

-2. A score of 710 or higher on the verbal portion of the SAT.
+- A score of 710 or higher on the verbal section of the SAT.

-Any special exemption made by the Director of Freshman Writing will be based on very high scores on one or more of the above tests and outstanding writing done for OWU courses in the student’s first semester, including a documented paper.
+Any special exemption made by the Director of First-Year Writing will be based on very high scores on one or more of the above or similar tests and outstanding writing done for OWU courses in the student’s first semester, including a documented paper.
 Advanced transfer students will also be considered for exemption after presenting to the Director outstanding papers written recently at another institution.